SCIM (System for Cross-domain Identity Management) Integration

 Known Limitations

-- Only Microsoft Entra ID and Okta are supported in this release
+- Only Microsoft Entra ID (Azure AD) and Okta are currently supported

-- Resetting SCIM removes SCIM configuration and sync state, but does not remove users previously provisioned through SCIM
+- Resetting SCIM removes configuration and sync state, but not users

-- Disabling the SCIM toggle makes SCIM endpoints unavailable until SCIM is re-enabled
+- Disabling SCIM makes endpoints unavailable until re-enabled

 Tips for Success

-- Start with a small pilot group before enabling SCIM for your full directory
+- Start with a small pilot group before full rollout

-- Define your group structure in your identity provider before configuring role mappings in Harvey
+- Define your group structure in your IdP before mapping roles

-- Choose a default role that gives users appropriate baseline access
+- Choose a default role with appropriate baseline access

-- Review audit logs after setup to confirm users, groups, and roles are syncing as expected
+- Review audit logs after setup to confirm expected behavior